 I had no teaching experience, and came up with my own unique assignments and curriculum.
 It was a wonderful learning experience!
 I branched out to teaching in other venues, however, I was only a part-time instructor.
 I taught mostly at night, and continued to work at my free-lance career during the day.

 I had to discontinue teaching when I became very involved with my freelance career and challenging children.

-Because of the digital age, any course teaching painting techniques would presently be obsolete.
+Because of the digital age, any course teaching commercial painting techniques would presently be obsolete.
 There has been significantly less demand for painted/non-digital images and there are very few commissioned assignments anymore.
 I am able to say that because most of the artist representatives are not in the business anymore either.